ahmadkhaleel96/lab-06-back-end/README.md

 ## Change Log
 1. we faced the duplication problem and we solved it by emptying the array.
 2. we had the hours show because we used the toString method but we changed it ti toDateString method to get the desired output.
+3. enhanced the respond messages. (sorry about the last meesages, but me and my partner had Joker vibes hahaha).

 -->
 ## Credits and Collaborations